-Time is running out to give yourself a chance to win up to $1000 off your next rates bill by signing up to receive your future rates notices by email.
+Time is running out to give yourself a chance to win up to $1000 off your next rates bill.

-“This $1000 prize incentive is all about encouraging our ratepayers to make the shift to online delivery methods, which provide greater convenience for them and also helps council adopt a more environmentally friendly method of using less paper when sending out rates notices,” Cr Dwyer said.
+“This $1000 prize incentive is about encouraging ratepayers to make the change to online delivery methods which provide greater convenience and also help council adopt a more environmentally friendly method by using less paper when sending out rates notices,” Cr Hungerford said.

 Council also has a direct debit option, which can be set up to pay rates in full by the due date, to make life easier for busy ratepayers.